Coronary Artery Disease

-Jefferson's medical staff is able to accurately detect and diagnose coronary artery disease through computed tomography (CT) angiography using the advanced Philips Brilliance iCT 256-slice scanner.
-Jefferson is the only hospital in the Philadelphia region — and one of only a handful in the nation — to offer this technology, which allows us to image arteries and the heart with never-before-seen clarity and details in order to make accurate diagnoses of coronary artery disease.
+Jefferson Health is able to accurately detect and diagnose coronary artery disease through computed tomography (CT) angiography using the advanced Philips Brilliance iCT 256-slice scanner.
+Thomas Jefferson University Hospital is the only hospital in the Philadelphia region — and one of only a handful in the nation — to offer this technology, which allows us to image arteries and the heart with never-before-seen clarity and details in order to make accurate diagnoses of coronary artery disease.

 Alternatives to Surgery

 If you have been told you need open heart surgery, physicians of the Jefferson Health Angioplasty Center may be able to offer a less invasive option or no surgery at all.

 You can expect personalized, expert care, whether you have advanced coronary artery disease or are at an elevated risk of development.
 Most patients with severe coronary artery disease can be treated without coronary artery bypass surgery.